 Design: Placement and Substrate

 This plant can be attached to stones, tree roots, and other materials like driftwood.
-It does not need a particular substrate to grow and thrive, the shallow roots system can absorb their nutrients from the water and grow in any substrate.
+It does not need a particular substrate to grow and thrive.
+The shallow root system can absorb nutrients from the water and grow in any substrate.

 The planting method also depends on the design that you want to choose for your aqua space.
 Here are some tips to attach it in order to thrive and create your favorite design: